phamhongviet/phamhongviet.github.io/cv.md

 Linux System Administrator at Zinio/Audience Media Ltd.
 I started as the only System Admin in Audience Media (acquired by Zinio), then build up my System team as the company grow.

-- Deploying highly available News website for Zinio’s client
+- Deploying highly available News website for Zinio's client
 	- 55 millions page views per month
 	- Using AWS EC2, CloudFront, ELB, Httpd, Varnish, Redis, Percona and Ansible
 	- Optimizing cache usage to ensure the balance of performance and correctness
-- Deploying massive web services for Zinio’s magazine publishing platform
+- Deploying massive web services for Zinio's magazine publishing platform
 	- Highly available, autoscale-able, self-healing, manageless
 	- Almost fully automated and monitored system
 	- Micro services infrastructure applications